 The Data Extension tool in Contact Builder can be used to create, edit, delete, import, and export data in Data Extensions.

 The Imports tool in Contact Builder displays all data import definitions used to import data from external sources into Marketing Cloud.
-The tool can also be used to create new import defintions, to import data in to Data Extensions or Lists.
-Import defintions can either be started manually or references in Automation Studio workflows.
+The tool can also be used to create new import definitions, to import data into Data Extensions or Lists.
+Import definitions can either be started manually or references in Automation Studio workflows.

 The Contacts Configuration tool can be used to define how Contact Builder handles new information from imported Contacts or interactions with other applications.

-The Channel Address Order defines which address field is provirzes for send activities.
-For example, if a single Contact records has mulitple email address associated in various related Data Extenions, the Channel Address Order defines which email address should be used in email sends.
+The Channel Address Order defines which address field is prioritized in send activities.
+For example, if a single Contact record has multiple email address associated in various related Data Extensions, the Channel Address Order defines which email address should be used in email sends.

 There are no practice questions for this objective.